-The final deliverable for this project is a full, publication-ready report, written by the supplier.
-The SMC will have editorial input into the final product to ensure the output meets internal standards and conveys the messaging of the research accurately.
-Alongside the findings, the report should include a full write up of the methodology and policy implications.
+Finally, another deliverable required for this project is a full, publication ready report.
+We require the supplier to conduct all of the drafting of the report.
+However, SMC will have editorial input into the final product to ensure the output meets internal standards and conveys the messaging of the research accurately.
+The research report should include a full description of the methodology.